What types of grants are available?

 Individuals, community and neighborhood groups, local institutions, public entities and private enterprises can apply for grants.
 Joint ventures and private/public partnerships are encouraged.
 Applicants need not have nonprofit status.
 However, applicants must demonstrate that they have the capacity to administer responsibly and account for funds.

-Preference is given to activities that align with the Heritage Area Plan for Interpretation or downtown and neighborhood revitalization.
 Applicants may receive up to $1,000.
-For example, you may apply for an Education/interpretation grant, as well as Fairs and festivals grant, as long as the total equals $1,000 or less.
+For example, you may apply for an Education/Interpretation grant, as well as Fairs and Festivals grant, as long as the total equals $1,000 or less.